NCBI-Hackathons/ATACFlow/README.md

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker / singularity containers making installation trivial and results highly reproducible.

+### Reference
+Have you found this pipeline useful to your research?
+You can cite it using DOI 10.17605/OSF.IO/UCWRH ([OSF project](https://osf.io/ucwrh/)).

 ### Documentation
 The NCBI-Hackathons/ATACFlow pipeline comes with documentation about the pipeline, found in the `docs/` directory: